koii-network/docs/develop/task-tutorials/google-doodle-task/google-doodle-task.md

 ---
 title: "Example Task: Google Doodle"
-description: Google Doodle task is a simple Koii task for retrieving and validating a scrapped doodle.
+description: Google Doodle task is a simple Koii task for retrieving and validating a scraped doodle.
 It is a simple Koii task and an excellent way to get started writing Koii tasks.
 image: img/thumbnail.png
 sidebar_label: "Example Task: Google Doodle"
 ---